tiangolo/docker-auto-labels/README.md

+## DEPRECATED 🚨

+This project is deprecated.
+I haven't used it in years, I don't recommend using it.

 # Docker Auto Labels

 Automatically generate Docker Swarm mode node labels for each constraint label in each service in a Docker Compose / Docker Stack file.